armanjscript/PyTorch-Projects/README.md

-This repository includes all AI projects are implemented by PyTorch
+This repository includes all AI projects are implemented with PyTorch